-The NALP Annual Education Conference remains the single largest, most comprehensive, and most well respected educational program in our profession.
-The content provides much to choose from — more than 100concurrent sessions, two plenary sessions, Saturday workshops — covering all areas of our profession from recruiting and career counseling to professional development, law student PD, diversity management, and more.
+The NALP Annual Education Conference (“AEC”) remains the single largest, most comprehensive, and most well-respected educational program in our profession.
+The content provides much to choose from — over 90 concurrent sessions and 2 plenary sessions — covering all areas of our profession from recruiting and career counseling to professional development, law student PD, diversity management, and more.

 As you pull together your best case for you or other staff members to attend the annual conference, here are some things to keep in mind:

-Take advantage of early registration: The “early bird” conference fee for NALP members is $685 and is available through March 21.
-(Note that it may be beneficial to have members of your staff become NALP individual associate members of NALP to get this conference rate.
-The conference rate for non-members employed at member institutions is $885.
-Individual associate membership in NALP is $175.
-You incur a savings of $25 if members of your staff are individual associate members of NALP, plus they get all the benefits of NALP membership.)
+Take advantage of early registration: The “early bird” conference fee for NALP members is $925 and is available until early March.
+Note that it is beneficial to have members of your staff become individual associate members of NALP to get this conference rate.
+The conference rate for non-members employed at member institutions is $1200.
+Individual associate membership in NALP is $250.
+Your organization enjoys a savings of $25 if members of your staff are individual associate members of NALP, plus they get all the benefits of NALP membership.

 Coverage for your responsibilities: Depending on how your office is staffed, it may be important to think about, and even document, how your responsibilities will be covered while you are gone, or how you plan to stay on top of your responsibilities while you are away.

 After the conference: Think about and explain how you intend to gather and then share information when you are back from the conference.
 You may want to offer to brief deans or partners on the conference highlights, as well as prepare summaries of particular programs or share handouts from specific sessions with other staff members on your team.
 Consider scheduling a time afterward for a short presentation and Q&A to your colleagues on lessons learned.
 When you implement ideas gained from the conference, be sure to let others know.